 I have always been one to take on roles that were outside of what I learned in school and felt it was important to challenge myself in roles that many would not normally take, which in part has to lead me to feel like an imposter.

 The definition of Imposter Syndrome would be:

 the persistent inability to believe that one’s success is deserved or has been legitimately achieved as a result of one’s own efforts or skills.

 “people suffering from impostor syndrome may be at increased risk of anxiety”

 Like I mentioned there is a cure this is a perfectly natural feeling and how you can end up thriving and finding your passion.
 Here are some ways to defeat those thoughts:

 Retrain your mind to enjoy the opportunity you’ve been given.
 For example, instead of thinking,

-“There are going to find out you have no idea what your doing and fire you” think to yourself, “Everyone feels this way, its natural and I got this.
+“There are going to find out you have no idea what you’re doing and fire you,” think to yourself, “Everyone feels this way, it’s natural and I got this.
 You might not know everything, but you can learn, the company chose you for a reason.